Plagiocephaly in adults

-Repositioning is usually successful in treating mild cases of plagiocephaly, but when it is insufficient, a helmet is used to correct the deformity (more info on DOC Band ).
+Repositioning is usually successful in the treatment of mild cases of plagiocephaly, but when it is insufficient, a helmet is used to correct the deformity.

 As babies grow and begin to move more independently, around 14 months, the bones of the skull begin to harden and this method also becomes ineffective.

-In any case, what we should not do is be excessively alarmed and as soon as we see that our little boy or girl has an unusual shape of his head, go to a doctor.
+In any case, we should not be overly alarmed and as soon as we see that our little boy or girl has an unusual head shape, go to a doctor.

-In our centers we treat hundreds of cases of cranial deformities in babies every year with a high success rate.
+In our centers we treat hundreds of cases of skull deformities in babies every year with a high success rate..